Creating Your SQLite Canister

 Internally, the ic-rusqlite uses stable structures with the memory manager.
 The virtual memories 101..119 are reserved for the file system.

-The virtual memory with the ID 120 is the default storage memory for the database database file is /DB/main.db.
+The database database file is /DB/main.db, it is configured to be stored in the Virtual Memory 120.
 These settings are default, but can be change via the set_connection_config(...) function.

 The ability to associate a file with a virtual memory is a special feature of stable-fs.
 This allows to create dedicated files with fast I/O access.